Use field lookups to add information to your events

 Edit existing automatic lookups or configure a new lookup to run automatically

 Instead of invoking the lookup command when you want to apply a fields lookup to your events, you can set the lookup to run automatically.
-Use the Manager > Lookups > Automatic lookups page to edit or configure automatic lookups:
+Use the Settings> Lookups > Automatic lookups page to edit or configure automatic lookups:

-1. Select the lookup table file that you want use in your fields lookup.
+3. Select the Lookup table that you want use in your fields lookup.

-5. You can also choose to overwrite the field values each time the lookup runs.
+7. You can also select Overwrite field values to overwrite the field values each time the lookup runs.

 Example of HTTP status lookup